Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud-esp.md

 ## 2. Download configs you need from HDInsight ESP Kafka cluster

 From the connector AKS cluster, we have to consume from kerberized HDInsight Kafka.
-For this, we need a user principal that has Ranger policy set to consume from Kafka.
+For this, we need a user principal that has Ranger policy set to consume from Kafka, and also to create topics.
 In this example, we wil use the user **hdiadminjrs**.

 ### 2.1.
 Ranger policy for UPN to be used in the lab